bradcornford/Logical/README.md

 - [Less Than Or Equal](#less-than-or-equal)
 - [Greater Than Or Equal](#greater-than-or-equal)

+### Equals

+The `equals` method returns true if the input value equals the expected value.

+	equals(1)

+The `notEquals` method returns true if the input value doesn't equals the expected value.

+	notEquals(1)

+### Is

+The `is` method returns true if the input value is the same type the expected value.

+	is("boolean")

+The `isNot` method returns true if the input value isn't the same type the expected value.

+	isNot("boolean")

+### Contains

+The `contains` method returns true if the input value contains the expected value.

+	contains("o")

+The `notContains` method returns true if the input value doesn't contain the expected value.

+	notContains("o")

+### In

+The `in` method returns true if the input value is an item of the expected values.

+	in("a", "b", "c")

+The `notIn` method returns true if the input value is not an item of the expected values.

+	notIn("a", "b", "c")

+### Between

+The `between` method returns true if the input value is between the expected values.

+	between(1, 10)

+The `notBetween` method returns true if the input value is not between the expected values.

+	notBetween(1, 10)

+### Null

+The `null` method returns true if the input value is null.

+	null()

+The `notNull` method returns true if the input value is not null.

+	notNull()

+### Less Than

+The `lessThan` method returns true if the input value is less than the expected value.

+	lessThan(10)

+The `notLessThan` method returns true if the input value is not less than the expected value.

+	notLessThan(10)

+### Greater Than

+The `greaterThan` method returns true if the input value is greater than the expected value.

+	greaterThan(10)

+The `notGreaterThan` method returns true if the input value is not greater than the expected value.

+	notGreaterThan(10)

+### Less Than Or Equal

+The `lessThanOrEqual` method returns true if the input value is less than or equal to the expected value.

+	lessThanOrEqual(10)

+The `notLessThanOrEqual` method returns true if the input value is not less than or not equal to the expected value.

+	notLessThanOrEqual(10)

+### Greater Than Or Equal

+The `greaterThanOrEqual` method returns true if the input value is greater than or equal to the expected value.

+	greaterThanOrEqual(10)

+The `notGreaterThanOrEqual` method returns true if the input value is not greater than or not equal to the expected value.

+	notGreaterThanOrEqual(10)

 ### License

 Logical is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)